 People like those in DMEM are difficult to find.
 For some reason I just feel attached to the department.
 I have had some testing times during my career but it is reassuring to know that the staff in DMEM are always there for me.

-I met people during my Masters that inspired me, people like Professor Alex Duffy and Professor Jill MacBryde but also some fellow students that were equally as talented, organised, professional and extremely driven in what they did.
+I met people during my Masters that inspired me, professors and fellow students, all talented, organised, professional and extremely driven in what they did.

 I also gained a passion for learning and developing myself and others – I was taught a real breadth of subjects during my Masters, from Operations Management, Project Management, Design Engineering and Sustainability, these are areas that I still find really interesting and have used throughout my 15 years in industry.

 Even though I now live in London, which is a really multicultural city, I still see some people struggling with those from other backgrounds.
 Having been taught by such a diverse range of lecturers I felt prepared to work in the global business world.

 I do feel like my education at DMEM allowed me to be a step ahead compared to peers in industry.
 I was confident, had a broad education, was prepared to work in a team and had a raw passion for my field of work plus I gained a very determined attitude to succeed.